Budibase/website/content/professional-services/templates/project-cost-estimation-template/index.md

 ### Third-party integrations

 Build tools that sit perfectly alongside your existing software.
 Budibase offers a wide range of [third-party integrations](https://budibase.com/integration), using Zapier, RestAPI, and more.
-Connect to invoicing tools, [approval apps,](https://budibase.com/approval-apps) communications software, and more.
+Connect our cost estimate template to invoicing tools, [approval apps,](https://budibase.com/approval-apps) communications software, and more.

 With Budibase, it’s easy to create fully streamlined professional services workflows.
 Use any in-app action to trigger automations in a huge variety of external tools.